Jyothika

-Jyothika Saravanan (née Sadanah; born 18 October 1978) is an Indian actress, model and film producer who predominantly appears in Tamil films.
-She has also acted in some Telugu, Malayalam, Kannada and Hindi films.
-She won one National Award, four Filmfare Awards, three Tamil Nadu State Film Awards, and four Dinakaran Awards.
-She is also a recipient of the Kalaimamani Award.
-She is regarded as one of the most prolific actresses in Tamil cinema.
-She has been ranked among the best actresses of South India by The Times of India and was referred as one of the Superstar women in Indian Cinema by The Hindu.
+Jyothika Saravanan (née Sadanah; born 18 October 1978) is an Indian actress and producer who primarily works in Tamil and Hindi films.
+She has received several accolades including a National Film Award, five Filmfare Awards South, six Tamil Nadu State Film Awards (including a record for Best Actress award for four times) and Kalaimamani Award.
+Jyothika is regarded among the most prolific actresses in Tamil cinema, and has been ranked among the best South Indian actresses.